Abduliraqi/webexcc-usecases/_pages/Finance.md

 2. Create a new flow and Import from WA_Credit.workflow in the ConnectFlows directory.
 3. Make the following changes:

-o	In the Agent Handover path edit the Queue Task to add your own queue o	Open and save All Receive nodes. o	Check Delay set to 5 seconds o	Open the TaskBot node and select the QA BOT created above [Task BOT Name] o	Save and Make Live – select the appropriate WhatsApp App.
+- In the Agent Handover path edit the Queue Task to add your own queue
+- Open and save All Receive nodes.
+- Check Delay set to 5 seconds
+- Open the TaskBot node and select the QA BOT created above [Task BOT Name]
+- Save and Make Live – select the appropriate WhatsApp App.